DanojaDias/ServersidePDFGenerator/README.md

 ##Usage
 First, A java Class is need to be created giving all the configurations.

-A default table can be generted using the following code.
+A default table can be generated using the following code.

 ```java
 package org.wso2.analytics.is.common.pdf;